“Teachers teach because they care. Teaching young people is what they do best. It requires long hours, patience, and care.” – Horace Mann

 Labor Day was declared an official holiday by President Grover Cleveland in 1894, following a period which saw the rapid rise of labor unions as a national political force and in the wake of several labor strikes, disputes, and even violence.

 As unions fought for better working conditions and treatment, Labor Day was envisioned as a time to honor the everyday workers who were supporting the growth of a burgeoning economy.

 Today, the need to recognize and appreciate the contribution of America’s workers is no less important than it was 100 years ago.

 America’s teaching force, for one, finds itself at a crossroads.

-Last year’s series of teacher protests and demonstrations signalled a growing willingness among teachers to make their voices heard on issues facing their profession, including stagnant wages and diminishing resources.
+A series of teacher protests and demonstrations over the past several years has signalled a growing willingness among teachers to make their voices heard on issues facing their profession, including stagnant wages and diminishing resources.
 It also highlighted a simmering frustration among educators that their contributions are sometimes underappreciated.

 It’s easy to write-off the work of teachers and school staff as “easy.”
 Out at 3pm?
 Summers off?
 Guaranteed benefits?
 What’s there to complain about?